It’s a genre of the extremes.

 Not every Dubstep song has the easy-to-follow hook and soft distortion of iconic tracks like the one's produced by Digital Mystikz, Distance, Pinch, and many other early purveyors.
 Scary Monsters and Nice Sprites or Adventure Club’s melodic remix of "Crave You:" two tracks that helped launch the genre into the mainstream, pushed a new style into the spotlight.
 When Dubstep seemed to peak in popularity in 2010, it resonated with listeners of all genres—and even with people who had never been exposed to electronic music before.
 The bass heavy songs that landed on the map were actually quite soft on the ear early on, and sparsely crossed the threshold of overwhelming.

 However, this wasn’t quite Dubstep.
 The music from artists such as Skrillex, Krewella, and Knife Party properly fell under the “Brostep” category.
 This style consists of a mixture of electro textures that follow the fundamental elements of Dubstep such as tempo and song structure.
 It is less focused on bringing out the lower frequencies and sub rolls, but rather relies heavily on squeaky mid to high range sounds that actually emulate metal guitar riffs—and more often than not, Optimus Prime and all the Transformers put together.
 So, in truth, this wave of electronic music wasn’t instantly rejected because it actually had qualities that were already familiar to the ear.

-If you would like to imagine yourself taking such a leap, compare Pegboard Nerd’s '20,000' with Getter and Datsik’s 'Hollow Point' and you’ll see why Brostepppers were so quick to turn Dubstep away, claim it as devil music, and perhaps try to rebuke it through some sort of song exorcism.
+If you would like to imagine yourself taking such a leap, compare Pegboard Nerd’s "20,000" with Excision & Dion Timmer's "Again & Again" and you’ll see why Brostepppers were so quick to turn Dubstep away, claim it as devil music, and perhaps try to rebuke it through some sort of song exorcism.

 Hey, it’s not for everyone.